ksalvo15/Liveproject/README.md

 # Liveproject
-My Liveproject from 2023 with the Tech Academy
+My two week Liveproject from 2023 with the Tech Academy

 I worked on a rental page and I used an MVC framework to create an edit create delte and index page on the index page I created a table where all the rental history items would be genrated.
 I formatted and styled it according to the style guide provided.
 I then created a sort dropdown